 As the world’s largest nonprofit funder of Alzheimer's research, the Alzheimer's Association is committed to accelerating the global effort to eliminate Alzheimer's.
 We have undertaken a multitude of diverse research initiatives working toward methods of treatment, prevention and, ultimately, a cure.
 Below are just a few of these initiatives.

 The Alzheimer's Association funds independent researchers worldwide through our International Research Grant Program.
-Currently, the Association is investing over $160 million in more than 450 projects in 25 countries.
-Since awarding our first grants in 1982, the Association has invested over $435 million in nearly 2,900 scientific investigations, funding some of the most instrumental research in Alzheimer's science.
+Currently, the Association is investing over $165 million in more than 450 projects in 25 countries.
+Since awarding our first grants in 1982, the Association has invested over $440 million in more than 2,900 scientific investigations, funding some of the most instrumental research in Alzheimer's science.

 In aggressive pursuit of its vision of a world without Alzheimer‘s, the Alzheimer's Association made its largest-ever research investment in 2018, granting more than $30 million to 131 scientific investigations.
 Investments included awards to 112 projects funded through the International Research Grant Program, representing proposals ranked highest by a peer-reviewed process in a highly competitive field of 533 applications submitted from 1,160 letters of intent.